 i.
 Click 'Add Performance Target' button on the 'Performance Targets' worksheet.
 New input cells for the definition of Performance Targets are added at the bottom of the existing Performance Target(s).
-An error message prompting the user to update/enter a performance indicator is displayed (see Figure 4.19)
+An error message prompting the user to update/enter a performance indicator is displayed (see Figure 4.18).

-No. Name Performance Indicator Expression Performance Target (%) 1 VG>>50% VG >= 50% 1 VG>=50% VG >= 50% 2 Target #2 Error: Update/enter a performan nce indicato
+Add I Performance Targ jet Delete P No. Name Performance Indicator Expression Performance Target (%) 1 VG>=50% VG >= 50% 2 Target #2 Error: Update/enter a performance indicator

-Figure 4.19: Performance Targets
+Figure 4.18: Performance Targets

 - ii.
 Enter the name of the new Performance Target in the 'Name' column. - iii.
-Click on the input cell in the 'Performance Indicator' column and select an indicator from the drop-down list.
-Performance targets can be specified for the following Condition Bands: - The highest ranked (best) Condition Band. - o Total of the highest ranked and the next highest ranked Condition Band. - The lowest ranked (worst) Condition Band. - o Total of the lowest ranked and the next lowest ranked Condition Band. - 4.40 For example, if the following Condition Bands are defined in the 'Input Sheet' worksheet: Very Good (VG), Good (G), Fair (F), Poor (P) and Very Poor (VP), then the following Performance Indicators can be selected from the 'Performance Targets' worksheet:
+Click on the input cell in the 'Performance Indicator' column and select an indicator from the drop down list.
+Performance targets can be specified for the following Condition Bands: - The highest ranked (best) Condition Band. - \circ $\;$ Total of the highest ranked and the next highest ranked Condition Band. - The lowest ranked (worst) Condition Band. - \circ $\;$ Total of the lowest ranked and the next lowest ranked Condition Band. - 4.38 For example, if the following Condition Bands are defined in the 'Input Sheet' worksheet: Very Good (VG), Good (G), Fair (F), Poor (P) and Very Poor (VP), then the following Performance Indicators can be selected from the 'Performance Targets' worksheet: